Lynne Neagle: Fourth and Fifth Senedd (2011–2021)

 Neagle was re-elected at the 2011 Assembly elections, with a majority of 6,088 votes.
 She was appointed to the children and young people and health and social care committees for the fourth assembly.

 At the 2016 Senedd election she was again re-elected, with a majority of 4,498 votes.
 She was appointed to chair the children, young people and education committee.

 Neagle was one of a number of AMs to back a statement calling for the UK to remain within the European Economic Area.

 She supported Vaughan Gething in the 2018 Welsh Labour leadership election.

-Sixth Senedd (2021–present)
+Sixth and Seventh Senedd (2021–present)

 Neagle was re-elected at the 2021 Senedd election, with a majority of 5,321 votes.
 Neagle was appointed as Deputy Minister for Mental Health and Wellbeing by First Minister Mark Drakeford shortly after.

 Neagle supported Vaughan Gething in the February-March 2024 Welsh Labour leadership election.
 After Gething won the leadership election, Neagle was appointed as Cabinet Secretary for Education in the Gething government.

-Neagle will contest the Sir Fynwy Torfaen Senedd constituency to the next Senedd election.
+Neagle was elected as MS for the Sir Fynwy Torfaen Senedd constituency at the 2026 Senedd election.
+Her old constituency of Torfaen was abolished at the 2026 election amid wider reform of the Senedd.